robincornett/display-featured-image-genesis/README.md

 ## Changelog

+### 1.4.1
+* bugfix: correctly added post type support for excerpts to pages

 ### 1.4.0
 * all settings updated for bloat and moved to a new submenu page under Appearance
 * efficiency in descriptions, output, and variables